 The Importance of Saying No as a Freelance Translator

-Everybody who does #freelance work for a living will eventually come across this dilemma - should I accept yet another project or have a break from 'all of this'?!
+Anyone who does freelance work for a living will eventually come across this dilemma - should I accept yet another project or have a break from 'all of this'?!
 The answer is in fact an obvious one - yes, you ought to have a break!

-When what we do for a #living, and indeed like doing so much, takes us to a point where the option of throwing in the towel and leaving everything behind is starting to be considered a reasonable one, then in order to maintain the reliability of your work; your clients being happy with the quality of it; and more importantly your own well-being, have some time off!
-How long?
+When what we do for a living, and indeed like doing so much, takes us to a point where the option of throwing in the towel and leaving everything behind is starting to be considered a reasonable one, then in order to maintain the reliability of your work; your #clients being happy with the quality of it; and more importantly your own well-being, have some time off!
+For how long?
 Only you can answer this.
-Just bear in mind that the longer you let stress and tiredness build-up, the worse it will be to effectively recover.
+Just bear in mind that the longer you let stress and tiredness build-up, the worse it will be to effectively recover...